gridhead/configuration/pulling-docker-images-on-ubuntu-host/README.md

-# Pulling Docker Images on Ubuntu host
+# Pulling Docker images on Ubuntu host

 1. Clone the repo to your local storage and make the `pulling-docker-images-on-ubuntu-host` directory your current working directory.
 2. Make changes to `prepbook.yml` according to your preferences to reflect the changes in `hostaddr`, `username`, `imejlist` and `servlist` variables.